meinagong/meinagong/README.md

 My other lifelong passion is volunteering: I volunteer in 2018, and although I cannot volunteer due to the pandemic, volunteering continue to be an important and meaningful part of my life.

-I love spicy and fish, the color pink, reading, traveling, and jogging.
+I love spicy and fish, the color pink, reading, traveling, and yoga.
 I value the human connection, presence, and people with integrity.
 I   hope some of what I share resonates with you, and while I know I have a lot to learn, I appreciate you all being part of my journey.